CM55555/Multiple-Choice-Grader/README.md

 Additionally, there are a number of known issues and improvements to make, however I've set this project aside for the time being.
 I figure physical bubble sheets will be less popular until COVID-19 restrictions can be lifted.

 Common Issues and Future Plans:
 * Obtaining a proper image of a bubble sheet can be difficult.
-I have had good experience with [FastScanner](https://play.google.com/store/apps/details?id=com.coolmobilesolution.fastscannerfree).
+I have had good experiences with [FastScanner](https://play.google.com/store/apps/details?id=com.coolmobilesolution.fastscannerfree).
 If available, I also recommend using a dedicated scanner rather than a phone camera.
 * Currently, the grader relies on recognizing all the bubbles on the page.
 This is usually fine for a small number of questions, but with 100 questions/500 bubbles, it is easy to have an image where one or more bubbles are not recognized correctly.
 Unfortunately, this breaks the process.
 In the future, I plan on modifying the approach to allow for partial grading rather than total failure if part of the image is unreadable.
 * Questions left blank or with more than one answer bubbled need to be marked as incorrect.
 (Perhaps this can be done by checking if there is no single bubble at a sufficiently distinct grayscale level from the other 4.)